ch4mpy/spring-addons/samples/tutorials/README.md

 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a batch or whatever trusted program authenticated with client-credential (or even a device authenticated with a flow we'll skip)
 - **authorization-server**: the server issuing and certifying resource-owners and clients identities.
 It is sometimes refered to as *issuer* or *OIDC Provider* (*OP*).
 - **client**: a piece of software which needs to access resources on one or more resource-servers. **It is responsible for acquiring tokens from the authorization server and authorizing its requests to resource-servers**, and as so to handle OAuth2 flows.
 It is sometimes refered to as *Relying Party* (*RP*).
-- **resource-server**: an API (most frequently REST). **It should not care about login, logout or any OAuth2 flow.** From its point of view, all that matters is if a request is authorized with a valid access-token and taking access decisions based on it.
+- **resource-server**: an API (most frequently REST). **It should not care about login, logout or any OAuth2 flow.** From its point of view, all that matters is if a request is authorized with a valid access token and taking access decisions based on it.

 ### 1.2.
 Client VS Resource Server Configuration
 As already wrote, the responsibilities and security requirements are quite different for the two.
 Lets explore that in more details.